Skip to main content

 The key requirement of this law is that any device that can dial a phone number, “regardless of technological platform used,” should have this capability.
 Whether the calling device is wired, wireless, on-premise, or remote, if it connects to an MLTS it will fall under the FCC’s enforcement.
 With the recent passing of this legislation, now is the best time to get your enterprise fully compliant and help protect the lives of individuals in times of emergency.

 As with Kari’s Law, the United States Federal Communications Commission (FCC) has committed to widespread enforcement of RAY BAUM’s act with penalties for organizations that do not comply with these important E911 regulations.
-In addition to these penalties, risk of exposure to litigation and significant judgements serve as an alarming call to action.
+In addition to these penalties, the risk of exposure to litigation and significant judgments serves as an alarming call to action.

 The good news is that compliance isn’t difficult, given the right technology and guidance.
 In this article, we’ll tell you exactly what you need to know about your responsibilities under this act.